Rwanda national cricket team

 The Rwandan national cricket team is the team that represents Rwanda in international cricket.
 They became an affiliate member of the International Cricket Council (ICC) in 2003 and an associate member in 2017.

 History

 2000-2008

-2004 marked the genesis of Rwanda national team's participation in Regional & International tournaments, their very first being the African Affiliates Championship in 2004, where they finished seventh in South Africa.
+2004 marked the genesis of Rwanda national team's participation in regional and international tournaments, their very first being the African Affiliates Championship in 2004, where they finished seventh in South Africa.
 In 2006 they competed in Division Three of the African region of the World Cricket League, improving their performance and finishing in sixth.
 They remained in Division Three in 2008.

 In 2008, they participated in the ICC World Cricket League Africa Region Division Three hosted by South Africa and reached semi finals.

 2009-2015

 In 2009, the national team participated in the African Cricket World Cup qualifiers in Malawi and in the ICC Africa Twenty20 Division Three in 2011 hosted by Ghana and emerged as the winners against Seychelles.